CS-433/ml-project-2-bab_thebuilders/README.md

 - The bulk of our python functions are in the folder **source**.
 Detailed explanations are available inside it.

 ## Pre-trained model
 The pre-trained model is too voluminous to be stored on GitHub.
-Instead, it is available [here](https://drive.google.com/drive/folders/1VrlhBvzDyHwNom-jpgtSr4l86XyrQc1W?usp=sharing) along side with the training and test data.
+Instead, it is available [here](https://drive.google.com/drive/folders/1VrlhBvzDyHwNom-jpgtSr4l86XyrQc1W?usp=sharing).

-Once the git is cloned locally, the .zip in the drive just has to be unzipped in the "ml-project-2-bab_thebuilders/source/" directory and should have the right architecture:

 The path for the model has to be source/files/model.h5.
 The test files also need to be in a specific path: /source/test/images/test_"image_id".png